By making a booking at Balvenie Cottage, Braemar, you are accepting the terms and conditions set out below.

 A good housekeeping deposit of £200 is payable along with the balance 8 weeks prior to arrival.

-The rental charge includes bed linens and towels, a starter pack of logs and up to £100 of electricity usage for a full week (or pro rata for a short break).
+The rental charge includes bed linens and towels, and a starter pack of logs.
+It also includes up to £10 of electricity usage per day.
 If the cost of electricity use exceeds this amount during the period of your stay, we reserve the right to charge you for the excess at cost by deducting this from the good housekeeping deposit or billing you for the additional sum involved.

 The deposit paid at time of booking is non-refundable.
 If you cancel your booking more than 8 weeks prior to the let, we will refund the total paid less the deposit.